-14.3 Verification Reports (submitted every year)
+14.3.
+Verification Reports (submitted every year)

-Following the completion of each fishing season, Verification Reports will be prepared by DFO and Transport Canada concerning the performance of allocation holders in Nunavut's commercial marine fisheries.
-Each enterprise is required to request this information from DFO and TC each year, to be included with the annual report or Application for Allocation and will include particular aspects of the Mandatory Requirements for Responsible Stewardship (Part 6).
+Following the completion of each fishing season, Verification Reports will be prepared by DFO and TC, concerning the performance of allocation holders in Nunavut's commercial marine fisheries.
+Each enterprise is required to provide information necessary for DFO and TC verification reports and authorization for NWMB to request and access this information directly each year, to be included with the Annual Report or Application for Allocation and will include particular aspects of the Mandatory Requirements for Responsible Stewardship (Part 6).
 DFO's Report will also include information pertaining to the Transfer of Nunavut Allocations (Part 9).